gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 cqlsh>
 ```

 You are now at the Cassandra CQL command prompt, ready to execute CQL statements.
-We can also see the verion of Cassandra, CQL and cqlsh which we have available.
+We can also see the version of Cassandra, CQL and cqlsh which we have available.

-### Using broser-based GUI
+### Using browser-based GUI
 Instead of working over the command line and therefore having to connect to the Docker Host via SSH, we can also use a browser based GUI to access Cassandra.
 Two browser-based utilities are available as part of the platform.

-### Cassandra Web
+#### Cassandra Web

 The first one is the [Cassandra Web](http://avalanche123.com/cassandra-web/).
 In a browser window navigate to <http://nosqlplatform:33000/> and you should directly arrive on the home screen as shown below.